BlackbitDigitalCommerce/pimcore-data-director/README.md

   * Yes.
 For every field you can implement custom logic in a callback function (inside the Pimcore backend, you do not have to create any PHP files somewhere).
 In this callback function you get the import data and the current object data provided and cam use any language construct like conditions, loops etc. You can use PHP or JavaScript to implement those callback functions.

 * How to assign assets?
-  * Assets can be assigned via URL, file name or you can query for existing assets.
+  * Assets can be assigned via URL, file system path or you can query for existing assets.
     You can wither create the assets during a data object import (e.g. when you have a product feed with image URLs).
 For more details see the [tutorial video about assigning images](https://www.youtube.com/watch?v=nyhKJTzTq-4&list=PL4-QRNfdsdKIfzQIP-c9hRruXf0r48fjt&index=1&t=3139s).

     Or you import assets individually, e.g. when you connect a network drive to your Pimcore server and want to automatically import assets from this folder into Pimcore.
 For more details see [the tutorial video about importing assets from the filesystem](https://www.youtube.com/watch?v=OJKxWtgwi3c&list=PL4-QRNfdsdKIfzQIP-c9hRruXf0r48fjt&index=3&t=4161s)

 * Can you import multiple files at once?
 What import resources are supported
   * Yes.
-You can import files one by one, files from a folder (including search pattern, e.g. /import/*.xml), Files from Pimcore Assets, data from a URL, data from a cURL request, data from a PHP script.
+You can import files one by one, files from a folder (including search pattern, e.g. /import/*.xml), files from remote storage ((S)FTP), Files from Pimcore Assets, data from a URL, data from a cURL request, data from a PHP script.
 The two latter are especially useful when you want to import data from an API which required authentication.

 * How can imports be started?
   * Imports can be started: